 Mummy meatballs are a fantastic lunch idea for the kids during the week of Halloween.
 They'll be the envy of all their friends!

 Halloween Hot Dog Fingers

-Halloween Hot Dog Fingers – If you don't feel like doing a lot of cooking on Halloween, you can take even the simplest foods and, with a little creativity, make them spooky and gory-looking for Halloween.
+Halloween Hot Dogs - If you don't feel like doing a lot of cooking on Halloween, for your next Halloween party you can take even the simplest foods and, with a little creativity, make them spooky and gory-looking for Halloween.

 With a bit of strategic cutting with the knife, you'll have your hot dogs looking like severed fingers in no time.
 Bet that's a sentence you thought you'd never hear!
 You can boil, microwave, or grill them.

 I like the flavor of grilled hot dogs the best, and it gives it that extra "ick" factor when you think of grilled severed fingers - this is perfect for your Halloween bash!

 Looking for more "finger food"?
 These creepy eyeballs will make you stop and stare!